ckormanyos/mp_cpp/README.md

 Initial work began sometime late last century in the early 1990's and wrapped up around 2002.

-Continuous maintenance has kept the library modern and compatible with modern C++.
+Continuous maintenance has kept the library up-to-date and compatible with modern C++.

 ## Description